- When Cancer Comes Back: Cancer Recurrence

 “The cancer has already spread to many parts of my body.
 Should I still think about more treatment?”

 There is no one answer to this question.
 It depends on the type of cancer, how it’s affecting you, what your health care team is telling you, and what you and your family are thinking and feeling about the situation.
-During cancer treatment (even if the treatment isn’t working well), you are under a doctor’s care, the cancer’s progress is being slowed, and side effects and symptoms are being watched and treated.
-For some, getting cancer treatment helps them feel better and stronger, because they are doing something to fight the cancer.
-For others, being in treatment works the opposite way – it may make them feel more tired or less free.
+During cancer treatment (even if the treatment isn’t working well), you’re under a doctor’s care, the cancer’s progress is being slowed, and side effects and symptoms are being watched and treated.
+For some, getting cancer treatment helps them feel better and stronger, because they’re doing something to fight the cancer.
+For others, being in treatment works the opposite way – it might make them feel more tired or less free.
 Only you can decide how you want to live your life.
 Of course, you will want to hear how your family feels about it, too.
 Their feelings are important since they are living through the cancer with you.
 But keep in mind, the final decision is up to you.